 What We Believe

-The Meeting House is a theologically progressive Reformed Protestant congregation affiliated with the Presbyterian Church USA, which has more than 2.4 million members, 10,000 congregations, and 14,000 active and ordained ministers.
+The Meeting House is a theologically progressive Reformed Protestant congregation affiliated with the Presbyterian Church USA, which has more than 1.2 million members, more than 8,000 congregations, and 14,000 active and ordained ministers.
 Worldwide, Reformed churches exist in 100 countries and have more than 75 million members.

 Presbyterians trace their history to the Protestant Reformation of the 16th century.
 Today, the Presbyterian Church remains true to its early roots while being relevant to today’s world.